-Active ingredient
+Active Ingredient:

-Below is a text only representation of the Patient Information Leaflet.
-The original leaflet can be viewed using the link above.
+Below is a text only representation of the Patient Information Leaflet (ePIL).

 The text only version may be available in large print, Braille or audio CD.
-For further information call emc accessibility on 0800 198 5000.
+For further information call emc accessibility on {phone} 0800 198 5000.
 The product code(s) for this leaflet is: PL 01883/0361.

 Xaggitin XL 18mg, 27mg, 36mg, 54mg prolonged-release tablets

-INFORMATION FOR THE USER
+INFORMATION FOR THE PATIENT

 Xaggitin XL 18mg, 27mg, 36mg, 54mg prolonged-release tablets